Alkane: Physical properties

 All alkanes are colorless.
 Alkanes with the lowest molecular weights are gases, those of intermediate molecular weight are liquids, and the heaviest are waxy solids.

 Table of alkanes

 Boiling point

-Alkanes experience intermolecular van der Waals forces.
-Stronger intermolecular van der Waals forces give rise to greater boiling points of alkanes.
+Alkanes experiences intermolecular van der Waals forces.
+The cumulative effects of these intermolecular forces give rise to greater boiling points of alkanes.

-There are two determinants for the strength of the van der Waals forces:
+Two factors influence the strength of the van der Waals forces: